Food

 By spaying or neutering feral cats, the cats can live out their lives without contributing to overpopulation.
 It is important to remember that feral cats are not wildlife but domesticated animals forced to adapt to a wild environment.

-As a result, feral cats are opportunistic feeders and will eat whatever food is available to them, including small mammals, birds, insects, and human food scraps.
+As a result, feral cats are opportunistic feeders and eat whatever food is available to them, including small mammals, birds, insects, and human food scraps.

 While feral and pet cats are skilled hunters, their diets reflect their different lifestyles.